Sampanna/assignment/src/readme/readme.md

 git clone https://github.com/Sampanna/assignment.git

 ```
 This will pull all the required files from GitHub.
-If you are not cloning the repo from GitHub, please use the source files provided and ensure the source code is made available within the environment as highighted in the directory structure(above).

 ## How to run the app